22 Diy Tent Glamping Ideas to Make Your Next Camping Trip Unforgettable

 Let’s talk about easy ways to get more relaxation space outdoors.
 Setting up a tarp or a canopy above our tent changes everything, especially when we want some shade during the hottest part of the day.

 With just a simple sheet and some poles or ropes, we get a cool spot to hang out or read a book.
-We don’t always need fancy gear for this.
+We don’t always need fancy gear.

-We can use almost any waterproof tarp or even a big beach umbrella if that’s what we have.
-It’s all about getting creative and making the best use of what’s around.
+We can use almost any waterproof tarp or even a large beach umbrella if that’s what we have.
+It’s about getting creative and making the best use of what’s available.

 9) Decorate with a colorful rug inside and outside the tent to add warmth.